• Skip to primary navigation

 Why Pork and Sauerkraut on New Year's for Good Luck?

 Well, I'm told that back in the day having a pig meant a family was good to go for the winter.
 And since cabbage is a fall crop it was often canned or pickled to use in the winter.
-The process takes about 6-8 weeks to making it ready just about the time the new year is upon us.
+The process takes about 6-8 weeks, making it ready just about the time the new year is upon us.

 Other folklore speaks to the way pigs forage for food.
 The pig roots in a forward motion, never looking back.
 Whereas other animals such as chickens and turkeys scratch backward.
 Also, cabbage was slang for money at one time.